Knowing what to buy the campervan and RV lovers in your life is no mean feat.

 69. Welcome Mat

-A welcome mat would be a lovely touch for the RV.
-Anything that makes the place seem more homely would always be welcome.
+A welcome mat would be a lovely touch for any RV that doesn’t already have one.
+After all, anything that makes the place seem more homely would always be welcome.

-There’s nothing better than a welcome mat for that.
+And there’s nothing better than a welcome mat to do exactly that…

 70. Petrol Canisters